 Step into history at Northernhay Gardens, as it is one of England’s oldest public gardens.
 Its tranquil atmosphere and beautiful flora make it an ideal spot for a peaceful walk or some quiet reflection.

-Located near the city centre, Belmont Park offers a range of recreational activities.
+Near the city centre, Belmont Park offers a range of recreational activities.
 From tennis courts to children’s play areas and even a mini 18-hole golf course, there’s something for everyone to enjoy in this green haven.

 Events in Exeter

 When your living in Exeter you can enjoy events all round the year.
 We have a handpicked a few of these events below.

 One of the biggest Christmas markets in Devon, featuring more than a hundred traders and a festive atmosphere

 The festival brings together local artisans and craft workers to showcase their unique handmade products.
 The festival has a wide range of crafts, including pottery, textiles, jewellery, woodwork, and much more.

 An annual event that celebrates diversity and promotes equality for the LGBTQ+ community.
 The day includes a colourful parade through the city streets.
 It also has live entertainment, stalls, and activities in Northernhay Gardens.

 Are you thinking of living in Exeter?
 Discover Shared Ownership houses at Mayfield Gardens.